AnswerDotAI/fasthtml/CONTRIBUTING.md

 # How to contribute

+This project uses nbdev for development.
+Before beginning, make sure that nbdev and jupyterlab are installed.

 ## How to get started

 Before anything else, please install the git hooks that run automatic scripts during each commit and merge to strip the notebooks of superfluous metadata (and avoid merge conflicts).
 After cloning the repository, run the following command inside it: